 “I just wanted him to leave us alone,” Keller whispered.

 “Listen to me,” said Janice.
 “Are you listening?
 Because these are the last words you’re ever going to hear from me.”

 Keller lay in bed staring up at the ceiling and listening.
 He had decided he was not going to work tomorrow.
 He got out of bed, walked down the hall to the bathroom, and took two of the sleeping pills his doctor had been hesitant to prescribe for him.
 Then he took another two.
 Then two more.
 He put the little amber plastic bottle to his mouth and swallowed and swallowed, helping the pills along with his tongue, until the bottle was empty.
 He took a long drink of cold water.

 He slipped off his shorts and went naked to bed and pulled the blankets over him.
 He watched the blue numerals on the clock blur and meld together into a number he had never seen before.
 He was floating on a lake of black ice.
 Little by little, drop by drop, the ice melted, and fell a long, long way and he fell, drop by drop, with it.

-About the AuthorPaul Negri is the former president and publisher of Dover Publications, Inc. and the editor of a dozen anthologies of short stories and poetry published by Dover.
-He was born and raised in Brooklyn and graduated with an M.A. in English from Long Island University.
-In 2011 he was awarded second place for a novella in the William Faulkner-William Wisdom Writing Competition.
-He lives in Clifton, New Jersey, where he reads, writes and abuses the piano.
+About the AuthorPaul Negri is the former president and publisher of Dover Publications, Inc. and the editor of a dozen literary anthologies of fiction and poetry.
+HIs stories have appeared in Pif Magazine, Bartleby Snopes, The Mulberry Fork Review, and The Double-Dealer.
+He was awarded 2nd prize for a novella in the 2011 William Faulkner-William Wisdom Creative Writing Competition.
+He lives in Clifton, New Jersey.